petiatgithub/quantum-hackaton-2025-destroyers/README.md

 A Penning trap confines charged particles using a combination of a strong static magnetic field (for radial confinement) and a quadrupole electric potential (for axial confinement).

-Unlike the linear 1D arrays typically used in RF traps, Penning traps enable ions to move across a 2D grid.
+Unlike the linear 1D arrays typically used in RF traps, Penning traps enable ions to shuttle across a 2D grid.
 This added flexibility can significantly reduce transport costs and improve gate scheduling efficiency, as ions can take shorter paths to their destinations and avoid congestion at critical nodes.

 ### Your Task: Implementing the Compiler

 Your task is to design and implement a compiler that translates the Quantum Fourier Transform (QFT) circuit for 8 qubits into a sequence of ion positions and gate operations that adhere to the rules of the Penning trap architecture.
 Specifically, your compiler should:

+0. **Installation**:

+    To get started, ensure you have Python 3 installed on your system.
+Then, install the required dependencies:

+    ```bash
+    # Install Python dependencies
+    pip install networkx pennylane==0.37.0
+    ```

 1. **Decompose the QFT Circuit**:
     - Start with the standard QFT circuit for 8 qubits.
     - Decompose the QFT into its constituent gates (e.g., single-qubit rotations and controlled-phase gates).
     - Map these gates to the valid operations (`RX`, `RY`, `MS`) supported by the trap.

-2. **Plan Ion Movements**:
+2. **Plan Ion Shuttling**:
     - Determine the initial positions of the 8 ions on the trap grid.
-    - Plan the movement of ions to ensure that gates can be executed at the correct nodes while minimizing movement costs.
+    - Plan the shuttling of ions to ensure that gates can be executed at the correct nodes while minimizing shuttling costs.
-    - Ensure that all movement constraints (e.g., adjacency, no overlap) are satisfied.
+    - Ensure that all shuttling constraints (e.g., adjacency, no overlap) are satisfied.

 3. **Schedule Gates**:
     - Assign time steps for each gate operation, ensuring that: